chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-via-instagram-business-login.md

 ### Register A Facebook App

-To use Facebook Channel, you have to create a Facebook app in the developer portal.
+To use Instagram Channel, you have to create a Facebook app in the developer portal.
 You can find more details about creating Facebook apps [here](./facebook-channel-setup.md).

 1. Click on the "Create App" button